fergiemcdowall/pumbledb/README.md

 #Pumble

-Pumble is a simple and powerful NOSQL database server written for Node.js using [LevelUP](https://github.com/rvagg/node-levelup/).
+Pumble is a simple NOSQL database server written for Node.js using [LevelUP](https://github.com/rvagg/node-levelup/).

+Pumble allows getting, putting and deleting of Key-Value pairs over HTTP.
+It stores these values in a fast, persistant datastore on the server.

 ##Installation